dimos-square/ubuntu-16-04-x64-apps/README.md

 ### Install IntelliJ via JetBrains Toolbox

 An alternative way to install IntelliJ is via Jetbrains Toolbox.
-This is an official tool by Jetbrains which lets you manage (update/rollback/remove) any Jetbrains IDE you have installed, as well as your projects.
+This is an official tool by Jetbrains which lets you manage (install/update/rollback/remove) Jetbrains IDEs, as well as your projects.

 ```
 wget https://download.jetbrains.com/toolbox/jetbrains-toolbox-1.13.4733.tar.gz